TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 He often asked me about girls.
 He asked me if I liked girls - if I was dating girls.

 And he was pleased for me if I was.
 He congratulated me for 'getting a girlfriend'.
-Although, at that age, it felt more like 'playing couple' rather than a real relationship.
+Although, at that age, it felt more like 'playing couple' than a real relationship.

 He never considered that I might also like guys.